Am I eligible?

 When can I expect to hear about advancements in the application process?

-Applications are due by September 28, 2018, at 5 p.m.
-PDT.
-A final decision is made by early November.
+Applications are due by Tuesday, September 5, 2023, at 5 p.m.
+PT.
+A final decision will be made by late October.

 Kaiser Permanente is an integrated health care system.
 Are there opportunities within the medical group as well as the hospitals and the health plan?

-Yes, there is opportunity to rotate within all three entities.
+Yes, fellows have the opportunity to rotate within all three entities.

 What kind of mentoring and professional support is provided for fellows?